Skip to content

 attachments_temp/

-Directory containing downloaded attachments for manual upload (unless using --use-gh-cli).
+Directory containing downloaded attachments for manual upload.

 🧹 Cleanup: clean Subcommand